git/git.github.io/rev_news/drafts/edition-40.md

   I graduated with a software engineering degree from École Polytechnique de Montréal.
 I'm currently a software architect on the OCTO team at Linaro.
   I spent most of my professional life working on the Linux kernel for the ARM architecture.
-And being a code tinkerer at heart, I often looking at assembly output from the compiler to see what it made of my code.
+And being a code tinkerer at heart, I am often looking at assembly output from the compiler to see what it made of my code.

 * How did you get involved in Git?